iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 5. Configure `iomesh.yaml`.

-    - Set `dataCIDR` to the data CIDR you previously configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites#network-requirements).
+    - Set `dataCIDR` to the CIDR you previously configured in [Prerequisites](../deploy-iomesh-cluster/prerequisites#network-requirements).

       ```yaml
         iomesh: